First-degree prime ideals of composite extensions: Computational improvement

 \FloatBarrier

 \FloatBarrier

-Table \ref{fig:diffNumberFDPI} shows that the number of ideals that the composite approach misses in the general case is irrelevant, especially when their norm increases.
+In the instance portrayed by Table \ref{fig:diffNumberFDPI} the number of ideals that the composite approach misses in the general case is irrelevant, especially when their norm increases.
 This had to be expected from Proposition \ref{updown1}, as explained in Remark \ref{rmk:AlmostAlways}.